 There’s just nothing that tastes better than real green beans that you pick from the garden.
-Since I don’t have any greenbeans in my own garden, this past weekend it was time to drive down and see my father-in-law.
-His garden is always full of the most amazing vegetables and he loves to have the grandkids help pick greenbeans.
-Now I have plenty of green beans to last all winter long.
+Typically I run south to my father-in-law’s garden and help pick his green beans but this year, we have our own first harvest!
+I’m so excited to pick green beans and get them ready for a full winter of great meals!
 If you are ready to can green beans, here are the instructions to help you get started.

 This post includes affiliate links.